ATOMNFT/M5stick-Marauder/README.md

 ---

-# Bin files at the moment need small fixes added.
+# Bin files in flasher & M5launcer
+At the moment these need small fixes added.
 Please do not flash at this time.
-You may still compile the sketch for yourself though
+You may still compile the sketch for yourself though and flash that way.

 ## ⬆ Update Highlights 11/25/24 — Marauder v1.1.0 added ⬆
 - Station selecting and attacks now fully working!